-So, if you have been through some of the traditional approaches to managing stress and anxiety such as medication, talk therapy, or a gym subscription without the results needed, it may be worthwhile trying some of the nature-related solutions now prescribed by doctors.
+So, if you have been through some of the traditional approaches to managing stress and anxiety such as medication, talk therapy, or a gym subscription without the results you need, it may be worthwhile trying some of the nature-related solutions now prescribed by doctors.

-Such pursuits need not replace conventional treatments for stress, anxiety, and other problems of mood; taking a regular walk through nature or spending a few days outside of your normal environment doesn’t necessarily mean having to stop traditional treatments.
+Such pursuits need not replace conventional treatments for stress, anxiety, and other problems of mood; taking a regular walk through nature or spending a few days outside of your normal, built environment doesn’t necessarily mean having to stop traditional treatments.
 Solutions to life’s problems are often resolved with multiple approaches, and “silver bullets” are the exception rather than the rule.
 Give it a go and see if it works.
-Start small and see if you feel any effect.
+Start small and see if you feel an effect.

 At the CO Project, we offer beautiful 3 and 5-day nature experiences to get you out of the city and into an incredible natural setting for learning about sustainable living.
 Check out all our program offerings here >